rackerlabs/technical-blog/_posts/2019-08-02-ABAP-programming-approach-to-writing-testable-code.md

 -	You are asked to change your own code.
 You might like this idea, but you don't remember the details of the code that you originally wrote.
 -	You have to change someone else’s code.
-This is not ideal, but it is common.
+This situation is not ideal, but it is common.

-How can you be sure that you won’t break anything after implementing changes if the code cannot be tested?
+How can you be sure that you won’t break anything after implementing changes if you cannot test the code?
 The traditional approaches that we’ve seen over the years include the following:

 -	Write some tests in the development environment, and check that there are no